AmitRoy7781/amitroy7781.github.io/_pages/about.md

 <p align="justify">
 I am a PhD student at <a href="https://www.cs.purdue.edu/">Purdue Computer Science</a>, investigating the capabilities of transformer/LLMs.<br> <br>

 In recent times, I have been interested in LLM reasoning-based concepts, scaling test-time compute, knowledge distillation, the mixture of experts, GRPO Algorithm, RAG, and chain-of-thought, and how they can be utilized in different applications involving graph, code, multi-step logical QA and causal reasoning.
 Besides, I have experience developing deep learning architectures that approach real-life problems, specifically involving graph neural networks (GNN).
-I worked with  Prof. <a href="https://scholar.google.com/citations?user=IroP0EwAAAAJ"> Pan Li</a>  for a while on the Graph Anomaly Detection problem, funded by Sony, Belgium. <br>
+I worked with  Prof. <a href="https://scholar.google.com/citations?user=IroP0EwAAAAJ"> Pan Li</a>  for a while on the Graph Anomaly Detection problem, funded by Sony, Belgium. <br> <br>

-Apart from my research and academic activities, I enjoy following and analyzing cricket, watching movies and TV series, and playing badminton and card games.
+Apart from my research and academic activities, I enjoy following and analyzing cricket, watching movies and TV series, and playing badminton and card games. <br> <br>

 <strong> I am available for applied science research internships for Summer 2025 on LLM Reasoning (May 2025-August 2025). </strong>